Lack of motivation? Try these 15 simple tips

 1.)
 Focus on your “ultimate goal”

-Make yourself aware again and again, what exactly you want to achieve (e.g. completion of studies or a promotion), how it will feel when the time comes and what benefits you will gain by achieving this main objective (for example, a salary increase, better job opportunities, better fitness).
+Make yourself aware again and again, what exactly you want to achieve (e.g. completion of studies or a promotion).
+Dream about what reaching your goal will feel like and what benefits you will get from it (e.g., raise, better job opportunities, better fitness).

 2.)
 Find like-minded people

 Surround yourself with people who think similarly, understand you, and support you in your goals.
-You will be amazed what energies can come from such contacts (read also about the braintrust-principle).
+You will be amazed what energies can come from such contacts.

 3.)
 Divide your overall goal into stages